fcambus/ansiweather/README.md

 - A command to fetch HTTP data such as [cURL](http://curl.haxx.se) or [wget](https://www.gnu.org/software/wget/)
 - jq (lightweight and flexible command-line JSON processor) : http://stedolan.github.io/jq/

 ## Usage

 After cloning the repository, simply invoke the script by typing :

 	./ansiweather

+## Command Line Options

+Any configuration options may also be passed in as command line options.

+	./ansiweather -l Moscow -u metric -s true -f 5

 ## Configuration